AJM10565/COMP150Fall2024ProjectOneTemplate/README.md

-# COMP150 Fall 2024 Project One Template
+# COMP150 Fall 2024 Project

-This is a template for the first project in the COMP150 Fall 2024 course.
-The goal of this project is to create a simplified Dungeons & Dragons text-based game in Python.
+This is Kaelen Bober and Max Uribe's Comp150 Fall 2024 Poject.
+We have created a Star Wars adventure game, where you choose members of the Star Wars universe to join your party and take down an Imperial Star Destroyer, becoming honorable (digital) heros!

 ## How to Run the Project

-To run the example project, follow the steps below:
+To run our fancy text based Star Wars adventure game, follow the steps below:

 ### Prerequisites
 - Python 3.12.6 installed on your machine.